We implement the following measures to operate marbot securely.

 Slack and Microsoft Teams sign their requests to us.
 We only accept requests adequately signed to ensure that we only receive valid events from our partners and not malicious actors.

-Our https endpoint feature is the most common way for our customers to send events to us (usually using an Amazon SNS topic).
 Each endpoint is rate limited to 0.1 req/sec (5 req/sec burst) to avoid one customer overwhelming our system and slowing down all other customers.
 The endpoint is protected using a secret endpoint ID that must not be shared with others.